richyBaxter/geo-analyzer/README.md

 ### MCP-Powered Analysis in Claude Desktop

-Talk naturally to Claude and get instant GEO analysis—no switching contexts, no external tools, no manual work.
+Talk naturally to Claude and get instant GEO analysis no switching contexts, no external tools, no manual work.

 **Three Powerful Tools at Your Command:**
 - **`analyze_url`**: Deep-dive analysis of any webpage with extractability scoring, semantic analysis, and prioritized recommendations